nrstarnes/website/README.md

 ## illustrations
 - [UnDraw](https://undraw.co/illustrations)

-## Deployment 📦
+## Deployment (locally) 📦
-- Step 1: from terminal in VS Code,
+- Step 1: From terminal in VS Code
+- Step 2: Run from terminal --> Yarn
+- Step 3: Run from terminal --> Yarn Start

+Your site will run locally

+(For easiest production deployment, utilize AWS S3 bucket for static hosted site.
+My site is hosted by this method and is $0.50 per month)

 ## License 📄